timetraveller-123/tp/docs/DeveloperGuide.md

 #### **Use case: UC07 - Deleting a medicine short form**

-Guarantees: The short form for the medicine will be removed.
+Guarantees: The short form for the medicine will be removed only if there is a short form for the medicine

 **MSS**

 1. User adds a short form [U07](#use-case-uc06---adding-a-medicine-short-form)
-2. User inputs command to delete a short form for the medicine base on the index on the list.
+2. User chose to delete the medicine's short form.
 3. PharmHub updates Medicine list with an empty short form for the medicine.
 <br>**Use case ends**